 Show that code who’s the boss!

 When you’re working with the legacy code, it feels like jumping into a pool of dark water, where you don’t see how deep the pool is or what junk is floating around.
 Maybe you’re one of the lucky ones, where the code has zero bugs and all the standards were followed up to the point.
-Or you could be one of those who inherits a project with zero documentation and full of ‘segmentation fault’ errors.
+Or you could be one of those who inherit a project with zero documentation and full of ‘segmentation fault’ errors.
 I wish you to be among the first ones, but the reality is that you’ll be somewhere in the middle.
 So jump right in there and show that code who’s the boss.
 You are the programmer and you shape that code to fit your will.
 Be the coding Batman and hunt down those evil bugs.
 I wish you good luck!